California Senate Bill 53

 We currently measure an AI's control evasion capabilities with control and sabotage evaluations.
 Because the routes by which a model could evade control vary so widely, control and sabotage evaluations are also quite varied.

-• Anthropic has evaluations to test whether models can sandbag undetectably or undermine control prorocols by surreptitiously mis-rating another model's actions.
+• Anthropic has evaluations to test whether models can sandbag undetectably or undermine control protocols by surreptitiously mis-rating another model's actions.

 • The SHADE-Arena benchmark asks models to complete a complex task while also carrying out a secret side task.
 Meanwhile, a second AI model called the monitor watches all of the first model's outputs and flags any that look suspicious.
 The first model passes only if it completes its side task without the monitor noticing.